godfat/cubeat/cubeat-core/rc/README_EN.txt

  right click: Cancel / Speed Up middle click: Pause

-2nd player (shown as the blue cursor. controlled by the second mouse or the touchpad of a notebook, or keyboard) when controlled by the keyboard:
+2nd player (shown as the blue cursor. controlled by the second mouse or the touchpad of a notebook, or the arrow keys) when controlled by the keyboard:
 "," key: Ok / Shoot
 "." key: Cancel / Speed Up